Preview and Share

 When feedback and collaboration is key, our Preview mode makes it easy for you and your entire team to iterate on a design smoothly.

-When you want to quickly preview your design, just click Preview prototype at the top of the editor or use the shortcut
+When you want to quickly preview your design, just click Preview prototype to the right side of the Top bar, or use the shortcut

 The Sitemap, if enabled, will be visible in the top left corner right next to the menu.
 You can switch between pages using arrows

 on your keyboard.
 However, when sharing your designs with someone, we recommend hiding it.

 If you added any adaptive breakpoints to your design, they will appear right next to the Sitemap.
-You can switch your prototype to different device views.
+You can toggle between different device views.

 Auto set Preview Feature

 Under the list of your breakpoints, you can find the auto-set feature enabled by default.
-This option helps you see how your design behaves when you hit certain resolution by manipulating with browser’s window.
+This option helps you see how your design behaves when you hit certain resolution by manipulating with the browser’s window.

 Auto set will be available only if you used more than one breakpoint in your design.